 So, fast forward a few months later and off we went!
-The bus ride was long, but I chilled out with some podcasts and settled in for the ten hours (check out This Is Life Unfiltered, I Have Cool Friends, and Get Real).
+The bus ride was long, but I chilled out with some podcasts and settled in for the ten hours.
 Soon enough, we crossed the border into Canada and made it up to Québec City.

 We picked up our tour guide for the next four days, and then we were quickly off to dog sledding!

 We took a crash course in homemade maple syrup (reminiscent of our own family tradition).

 Day 2 began with fresh croissants and hot chocolate at Cochon Dingue…